lisatitshall/sales-dashboard/README.md

 ![image](https://github.com/user-attachments/assets/3c7455a3-ac2d-4d4f-9283-7bd9b7dca5e4)

 ### [2] Wednesdays are the least popular day to place orders
 Orders received between Friday and Monday make up roughly the same percentage of all orders, 17-18% each day.
 The midweek days from Tuesday to Thursday are less popular.
-The column chart shows this hasn't changed much over the years except in 2014 when Tuesday and Wednesday were more popular and Thursday was less popular.
+The column chart shows this hasn't changed much over the years.
 Note: the colours of the bars are conditionally formatted to compare the percentage to the percentage over all years.
 Surprisingly, there was little difference in when corporate and individual consumers placed their orders.
 We may have expected corporate clients to not place orders over the weekend.

 ![popular days](https://github.com/user-attachments/assets/02a60c69-8492-479b-b1aa-dfd1a4085e30)